-· Apart from its main motto of providing for primary education for the less privileged, KCWA also understands an individual’s need of being able to have a foothold in society through equal opportunities.
-In this context, in the year 2000 KCWA has contributed towards the construction of Computer Centre at St. Agnes Special School and installation of peripherals for the physically challenged.
-This institution is being managed by the Apostolic Carmel Sisters at Bendore, Mangalore, and provides free computer training to deserving candidates.
+- Apart from its main motto of providing funds for primary education to the less privileged, KCWA also understands an individual’s need of being able to have a foothold in society through equal opportunities.
+In this context, in the year 2000 KCWA has contributed a total amount of IRS 39.5 Lakhs towards the construction of Computer Centre and installation of peripherals for the physically challenged at St. Agnes Special School.
+This institution is being managed by the Apostolic Carmel Sisters at Bendore, Mangalore.
+They provide free computer training to deserving candidates.
 The 1st disabled student became the first paid computer instructor of the school, and several disabled students trained from the school have secured employment in government & financial institutions.

-· A Scholarship of Indian Rupees 8.5 Lakhs was distributed to 205 deserving University students of Mangalore and Udupi Dioceses to pursue higher education in 2012.KCWA has lent its hand to students with a vocational call, and contributed to school building projects as well as to Institutions like Manasa School for mentally challenged children and Seon Ashram, that are rendering self-less service to the unfortunate.Routed Indian Rupees 29 Lakhs towards various humanitarian needs.
+- A Scholarship of IRS 8.5 Lakhs was distributed to 205 deserving University students of Mangalore and Udupi Dioceses to pursue higher education in 2012.
+Contributed an amount of IRS 7.5 Lakhs to prepare aspirants for Civil Services in 2014 from Udupi Diocese.
+KCWA has lent its hand to students with a vocational call, and contributed towards school building projects as well as to Institutions like Manasa Rehabilitation & Training Centre for mentally challenged children, Seon Ashram, Vanitha Vocational Centre, that are rendering self-less service to the unfortunate.

 - In addition KCWA has been generous in supporting and encouraging the educational needs of poor and deserving children by donating an amount of IRS 2.1 Lakhs to Bidar mission in the year 2007, IRS 1 Lakh to support the orphans in Padmapur Orphanage in the year 2009 & IRS 1.4 Lakhs towards Gandhinagar mission for purchase of 67 bicycles to students in year 2010.